melosomelo/algorithms/trees/traversals/README.md

 A tree is not a linear data structure.
 This means that its elements are not arranged sequentially, with one coming after the other as it is in an array or linked list.
-Therefore, there are multiple ways to traverse a tree, all very simple to understand and implement.
+Therefore, there are multiple ways to traverse a tree.

 Consider the following tree, which we'll use in the following examples: